KoBold Metals

 The Mingomba Discovery

 KoBold Metals' Mingomba discovery in Zambia represents a potentially transformative addition to the corridor's mineral base.
 The AI-driven exploration approach that identified Mingomba — using machine learning algorithms to analyse geological, geophysical, and geochemical datasets — has generated significant attention as a model for technology-enabled mineral discovery in Africa.
-The involvement of investors including Bill Gates, Jeff Bezos, and Jack Ma provides visibility and credibility that extends beyond the mining sector.
+The involvement of high-profile climate, technology, and mining investors provides visibility and credibility that extends beyond the mining sector.

 However, the transition from discovery to production involves ESG challenges that exploration-phase enthusiasm may obscure.
 Mine development at Mingomba requires environmental impact assessment, community engagement, land access negotiation, and infrastructure development in an area that has not previously hosted large-scale mining.
 The community of Solwezi and surrounding settlements will experience significant transformation if Mingomba reaches production scale.
 Our monitoring begins during the development phase, establishing baseline conditions and tracking community engagement quality before operational impacts commence.